Understand Your CarVeto Certificate:

 Need more information on written-off cars?

-The short video below provides full details on car accident write-offs.
+The short video below provides complete details on car accident write-offs.

 - The vehicle odometer developed a fault or breakage and was legitimately replaced

-- The vehicle odometer was tampered with and suffered reduced mileage known as “rollback”, “clocking”, and “mileage fraud”.
+- The vehicle odometer was tampered with, resulting in reduced mileage, which is known as “rollback,” “clocking,” and “mileage fraud.”

 Mileage tampering is designed to increase resale value.
 The practice impacts vehicle safety and value.